List of Red Dead Redemption 2 characters: Sadie Adler

 When the senior members of the gang are in Guarma, Sadie and Charles unite and relocate the remainder of the group, protecting them in the meantime.
 After their return, Sadie and Arthur resolve to save the captured John, much to the disdain of Dutch.
 Sadie is present at Colm O'Driscoll's hanging, eventually leading to a firefight with the O'Driscolls.
 Sometime later, she and Arthur may end the O'Driscoll gang by attacking their ranch, where Sadie finally exacts revenge on the man who killed her husband.
 She is present during the battle against the Army at Cornwall's refinery and participates in the gang's final robbery of a train.
 When Abigail is captured by the Pinkertons, Sadie joins Arthur in rescuing her.
 As Arthur leaves to confront Dutch and Micah, Sadie takes Abigail to meet with Jack and Tilly.
-Seven years later, in 1907, Sadie has become a successful bounty hunter, employing John for some tasks.
+Eight years later, in 1907, Sadie has become a successful bounty hunter, employing John for some tasks.
 She tracks down Micah's new gang and attacks them with Charles and John, but gets stabbed in the stomach.
 She helps John by distracting Micah, but the latter holds her at gunpoint.
 After Dutch reveals himself and shoots Micah, John finishes off the latter.
 Sadie attends John and Abigail's wedding before departing.

 McKenna knew very little about the character and project early in development.
 McKenna felt that she began to truly understand the character of Sadie about three years into the five-year process, only receiving small portions of the script at a time.
 McKenna said that the scene in which Sadie gets her revenge "haunted [her] a little", as she experienced a lot of Sadie's backstory up to that point.
 Motion capture director Rod Edge described Sadie as "so feminine but so tough".
-McKenna appreciated the lack of stereotyping with the characters, and enjoyed her equality to Arthur instead of a love story.
+McKenna appreciated the lack of stereotyping with her character and enjoyed her equality to Arthur instead of a love story.
 The actors formed a close bond during production, which helped with individual performances.
 McKenna felt that Sadie continued to travel without settling after the events of the game.